StateOfTheArt-quant/trading_gym/README.md

 # Philosophy

 **trading_gym** is designed with the idea that, in the context of quantitative trading, different data format is needed for different research task.
-For example, cross-sectional data is used for explain the cross-sectional variation in stock returns, time series data is used for timing strategy development, sequential data is used for sequencial-model, e.g. RNN and it variation algorithm.
+For example, cross-sectional data is used for explaining the cross-sectional variation in stock returns, time series data is used for timing strategy development, sequential data is used for sequencial-model, e.g. RNN and it variation algorithm.
 Besides, supervised learning algorithm and reinforcement learning need different data architecture.

 The goal of trading_gym is to provide a unified environment for supervised learning and reinforcement learning on top of reinforcement learning concepts framework.